-- 1. If the mast is not completely at the front of the wrecker, slide it completely forward to be in place behind the wrecker cab. - 2.
+- 1. If the boom base is not entirely in front of the wrecker, slide it all the way forward so that it is in the slider lock. - 2.
+If the boom has been rotated, rotate it back into its rotating lock position.
 If the boom has been extended, retract it until you can attach the underlift. - 3.
-Align the hinge pin with the opening of the locking mechanism on either side.
-Retract the boom until it is inside the hook plate, then raise the boom so the hinge pin sits in the cutout.
-The locking mechanisms will engage automatically.
-This is shown in the figure below.

-FIGURE 19 - ACTIVATING THE LOCKING MECHANISMS

-- 4. Make sure that both locking mechanisms are engaged. - 5.
-Using the boom, slowly lift the underlift, just enough to allow the storage pin to slide out of the hole. - 6.
-Slide the storage pin out and store it in the front locker. - 7.
-Gently unwind the main winch cables and attach the hooks to the eyes near the top of the underlift.
+If your wrecker is equipped with the manual safety attachment, when the boom head hook is just below the storage pin in the top of the underlift, retract the boom until the safety attachment locks the boom to the underlift.
+If your wrecker is equipped with the automatic safety attachment, slowly lower the boom head hook onto the underlift until you hear the automatic safety attachment click.
+Install the safety pin. - 4.
+Using the boom, slowly lift the underlift, just enough to allow the storage pin to slide out of the hole.

+5. Slide the storage pin out and store it in the toolbox.